Dear Members,

 The Nomination & Remuneration Committee and the Board have laid down the manner in which formal annual evaluation of the performance of the Board as a whole, individual directors and its various Committees is being made.

-It includes circulation of evaluation response / feedback sheet separately for evaluation of the Board and its Committees, Independent Directors / Non-Executive Directors / Managing Director / Chief Executive Oficer / Chairperson of the Company.
+It includes circulation of evaluation response / feedback sheet separately for evaluation of the Board and its Committees, Independent Directors / Non-Executive Directors / Managing Director / Chief Executive Officer / Chairperson of the Company.

 The evaluation of Board as a whole, individual directors and its various Committees is being carried out by the Nomination & Remuneration Committee of the Company and subsequently it gives the report of evaluation to the Board for review.

-30. CORPORATE GOVERNANCE
+27. CORPORATE GOVERNANCE

-32. WHISTLE BLOWER POLICY
+28. WHISTLE BLOWER POLICY

 The Company has implemented a Whistle Blower Policy, whereby employees and other stakeholders can report matters such as generic grievances, corruption, misconduct, illegality and wastage / misappropriation of assets to the Company.
 The policy safeguards the whistle blowers to report concerns or grievances and also provides direct access to the Chairman of the Audit Committee.
-The details of the Whistle Blower Policy are available on Companys website at the link: https:// armanindia.com/policyncode.aspx Whistle Blower Policy
+The details of the Whistle Blower Policy are available on Companys website at the link: https://armanindia.com/ policyncode.aspx Whistle Blower Policy

-34. ANNUAL RETURN
+29. ANNUAL RETURN

-35. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO
+30. CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE OUTGO

 A. Conservation of energy and technology absorption: